wp-plugins/my-content-glossary/readme.txt

 == Installation ==

-1. Upload the `my-content-management` folder to your `/wp-content/plugins/` directory
+1. Upload the `my-content-glossary` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin using the `Plugins` menu in WordPress

-3. Visit the settings page at Settings > My Content Management to enable your needed content types.
-4. Visit the appropriate custom post types sections to edit and create new content.
-5. Use built-in widgets or shortcodes to display content.
-(Advanced users can create custom theme templates for displays.)
+The plug-in will automatically be active for any Glossary terms you have already created using My Content Management.

 == Frequently Asked Questions ==